Budget

 You point a map phase at your repo and ask a scout agent to list the changed files.
 The scout returns 500 of them.
 Each one spawns a security reviewer.
 Four run at once.
 By the time you notice, you've spent twelve dollars on a flow that was supposed to cost forty cents.

-A budget is the one field that prevents this.
-It's a run-wide ceiling on accumulated cost or tokens.
-When the cap is exceeded, taskflow halts the run, preserves every partial output produced so far, and returns a diagnostic.
-Set it on any flow that can fan out unboundedly — map, parallel, loop, tournament — and it becomes the only thing standing between a mis-discovered array and runaway spend.
+A budget limits the blast radius.
+It is a run-wide, observed-usage stop-loss on accumulated cost or tokens.
+After reported usage exceeds the threshold, taskflow admits no new model call, preserves every partial output produced so far, and returns a diagnostic.
+Calls already in flight may cross the threshold.
+Set it on any flow that can fan out unboundedly — map, parallel, loop, tournament, race.

 Budget enforcement costs zero extra tokens.
 It reads the usage records every subagent already writes, and it's checked on every retry, every fan-out item, and every DAG layer transition.